5.6 Defect Management

 Reproduction and Evidence

-Reproduction steps should be specific enough that another person can follow them.
-Include preconditions, input data, user role, environment, configuration, and any timing requirements.
-For intermittent failures, include frequency, timestamps, logs, screenshots, recordings, or monitoring data.
+Reproduction steps should be specific enough that another person can follow them: include preconditions, input data, user role, environment, configuration, and any timing requirements.
+For intermittent failures, include frequency, timestamps, logs, screenshots, recordings, or monitoring data, since "happens sometimes" is not actionable.

 Expected and actual results should be concrete.
 "Should work" is too vague.
-"The invoice total should be $108.25 after tax" is actionable.
-"The page displays $18.25" is actionable.
-The difference between expected and actual results is the failure being reported.
+"The invoice total should be $108.25 after tax" is actionable, and "The page displays $18.25" is actionable.
+The difference between the expected and actual results is precisely the failure being reported.

 Static Testing Findings

 Findings from reviews and static analysis can be handled through the same kind of disciplined process.
-A review comment about an ambiguous requirement or a static analyzer warning may not require the same fields as a dynamic test failure, but it should still be logged, classified, assigned, and closed when the process requires evidence.
+A review comment about an ambiguous requirement or a static-analyzer warning may not need every field of a dynamic test failure, but it should still be logged, classified, assigned, and closed when the process requires evidence.
+Because static testing finds defects earlier and more cheaply than dynamic testing, disciplined handling of review findings is a strong shift-left contribution.

-The exam trap is assuming every anomaly should be fixed immediately.
-Triage may decide to fix, defer, reject, mark duplicate, accept the risk, improve the test, or raise a change request.
-The important point is that the decision is visible and controlled.
+• Not every anomaly must be fixed immediately; triage may fix, defer, reject, mark duplicate, accept the risk, improve the test, or raise a change request, and the decision must be visible and controlled.

 Test Your Knowledge